 3. Earn up to 10% sales commission with Amazon Associates.

 If you have a website or a blog, join Amazon Associates and start using affiliate links to advertise Amazon products that you love on your site.
-You’ll receive 2 – 10% commission on purchases your readers make.
+You’ll receive a 2% – 10% commission on purchases your readers make.

 You can also earn bounties, which are flat cash rates for certain items, listed on the Amazon Associates commissions website.

 4. Sell your crafts, art, or handiwork on Amazon Handmade.

 Have a talent for making 100% handmade items?
 Apply to sell them on Amazon Handmade.